 The replacement of phased selected updates of environment data by continuous changes in raw and massive data means that the status of information has to be incorporated with the information itself, yet without impairing decision-making.

 Beyond obvious differences between dogfights and business competition, that double exigence is to characterize business agility:

-Simultaneous assessment of the reliability and shelf-life of pertaining information with regard to current positions and operations (Orientation).
+Orientation: assessment of the reliability and shelf-life of pertaining information (aka maps) with regard to stakes and current positions and operations.

-Weighting of options with regard to enterprise capabilities and broader objectives (Decision).
+Decision: weighting of options with regard to enterprise stakes and capabilities.

 That understanding of business agility is to be compared with its development and architecture cousins.
 Yet it doesn’t seem to add much to data analytics and operational decision-making.
 That is until the concepts of observation and orientation are reassessed with regard to EA maps and territories.